gijit/gi/README.md

 Luajit in particular is an amazing backend to target.
-In our quick and dirty 500x500 matrix multiplication benchmark, luajit beat statically compiled go code by a factor 3x.
+In our quick and dirty 500x500 matrix multiplication benchmark, luajit *beat even statically compiled go* code by a factor 3x.

 Luajit (for speed) or gopher-lua (for